josb25/BleWebler/README.md

 Features
   - Bluetooth LE connection via Web Bluetooth API
-  - Direct printing to compatible label printers
+  - Direct printing text and bitmap images to compatible label printers
   - Runs entirely in the browser: No installation required
   - Modular structure: Ready to support more printer models
   - Open source and privacy-friendly: Nothing is sent to any server